Monday, 13 April 2026

 This is a difficult one to talk about, sorry if I make any errors on the background.
 If you know more about this than me, its fine!

-Channel 4 and Ken Russell (yes the UK director provocateur, you can see where this is going already) made in 1995 a version of Alice that for reasons unknown, relays the history of the Soviet Union/USSR, with particular focus on Russia.
-Channel 4 gave Russell the money out of the documentary side of the budget, so yes this does count as that.
-It doesn't feel like it for various reasons (I'll explain in a bit) but its technically a history documentary.
-The piece was called "Alice in Russialand" and it aired on late night channel 4, I believe airing twice in 1995 and 1996.
+This Alice also doesn't feel like a documentary for various reasons (I'll explain in a bit) but its technically a history documentary.
+The piece was called "Alice in Russialand" and it aired on late night channel 4 in the UK, I believe airing twice in 1995 and 1996.
 It then vanished for decades, and finally turned up on lost media Reddit, someone finding it through a VHS tape from Brazilian 1990s TV, where it also appears to have aired, late night on an arts channel.

 What is this version like?
 Despite NOT being extreme as Russell's other work (he was working to Channel 4 broadcast rules after all) it still manages to be eyebrow raising and rather alarming in terms of tone in many places.
 If you thought the Svankmajer 1988 version was creepy, goodness.